carobarreirov/crud-firebase/README.md

-# [C]rud with Firebase
+#JS [CRUD] App with Firebase

- CRUD Javascript Application with Firebase-Firestore version 9.0 (modular).
+Javascript To-Do List CRUD Application with Firebase-Firestore version 9.0.

+With this project we will apply our three web development layers: html, css and js to our first simple application: A To-Do List.
+Our application will have the four basic CRUD operations: create, read, update and delete.
+All our tasks will be stored in a database and all operations will be reflected in that database.
+For that last point we will use a Firebase service: Firestore.

  ## Html and CSS, the UI
  ### Html Content